 - Be sure to replace the tip of your cane when it wears down.
 Most drug stores carry them.

 You may wonder how to decide which cane is the best one for you.
-Your doctor can be of help.
-Before discussing with your doctor, review this guide to get an idea of which type you think will serve your needs the best.
+Your doctor, and this best canes guide, can be of help.
+Before discussing with your doctor, review this best canes guide to get an idea of which type you think will serve your needs the best.
 In reviewing the ones listed here, you can get an idea of what is most important to you.
 Hopefully, the below will help you in determining which cane is best for you:

 - How important is the weight of the cane to you?
 The lightest cane listed is the Medline Offset Handle that is only 12 ounces.
 The heaviest is the Alpacca cane at two pounds.